marcusparsons/ExtraMath.js/README.md

 ExtraMath.js introduces five new functions to the JavaScript Math prototype: **ftor**, **logb**, **mean**, **nthroot**, and **randomr**.
 No static Math functions are overwritten by this library.
 Each of the additional functions added to ExtraMath.js that can return a decimal number can have an additional `prec` argument added to them that sets the **maximum** number of decimal points to display when that function is evaluated.  *This only applies to all of those functions that are not in the current or future Math specifications of JavaScript*.

+You can check out the Mozilla Developer Network for all of the experimental Math functions that were added to ExtraMath.js.
+All experimental functions will work on all browsers that at least support the current static Math functions.
+Experimental functions are designated with a beaker next to their name.  https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math

 ###ftor
 **ftor** is short for **factorial** and will evaluate a given number to its factorial i.e.
 ```javascript